German P.

 5 months

-QA Manager, PMO Lead, Application Developer (MS Project/Excel)
+QA Manager, Head of Program Office, Application Developer (MS Project/Excel)

 ING

-• A new ING Business Bank program for mid-market SMEs was just starting.
-The acting program manager was unhappy with project leads and the PMO.
-German’s main task was to reorganize and lead the PMO.
+• The program to set up a new division of ING Business Bank for the mid-market SME segment had just started.
+The acting program manager was unhappy with the project managers and the program office.
+German's main task was to reorganize and lead the program office.

 Aug 2006 - Sep 2008